 Arwen creates a wonderful rendition of each childhood story and how the fairy tale resonates with each card.
 Each chapter represents a card.
 Arwen includes the traditional playing card and keywords pertaining to each card.
 A full description that in no way impedes the Lenormand’s traditional meanings, but rather adds an element of depth, is then explained to the reader.

 Donnaleigh de LaRose writes The Forward of the companion book.
-She is undoubtedly one of my absolute favourite International Tarot and Oracle teachers.
+She is undoubtedly one of my absolute favorite International Tarot and Oracle teachers.
 She has won multi-awards for her educational cartomancy podcast, Tarot Tribe: Beyond Worlds.
 Donnaleigh’s synopsis of this magical deck rings true for me… It allows us to reflect on our own life’s fairy tale.

 The deck is compiled of 36 traditional 5.72cm x 8.89cm cards plus an extra “Gentleman” and an extra “Lady” card for those more personalized readings.
 I find these extra cards truly helpful, especially when reading the Grand Tableau.
 I tend to see the querent as well as any ‘significant others’ that may be affecting the situation.
 The significance of the two extra cards is also beautifully explained in the companion book, thereby pertaining to the “Prince/Princess – Pauper” situations we face in life.